 I loved the Woman at the Well today - I have always loved the story and it was the Bible story God used to call me to being a Teaching Director for a Study.
 I was not wanting to take the Teaching Director job as I loved being Associate.
-It was always wonderful to be a Associate TD and not have to teach every week.
+It was always refreshing to have a substitute who is outgoing and not nervous (I was both) and then you did not have to teach every week.
 The class welcomed me with open arms as a Associate TD Director and then the TD quit!
 I was going to fill the role with someone in the class, then leave the class to give the new TD a chance to take over.
 I had many other jobs as Area Director and planning retreats and it was going to be fine.
 I was actually looking forward to plugging into another class and letting the new Teaching Director really be in charge.
 I was ready for a break.

 The Servant's Team, who shared with the TD in decision making all said, "Of course, you will take it" and so did everyone who knew about the opening.
 Tom said I would HAVE to take it; I said I never took anything where God had not called me.
 Then, about that time, we were at John 4 . . .
 The Woman at the Well.

 I was working on the lecture and came to the part where the Woman at the Well went running back to her town to tell the people, "Come, see a man who told me all that I ever did.
 Can this be the Christ?"
 Of course, Jesus had not told the woman everything, just the things she had to deal with right away - mostly the lie about the 5 husbands and the other man she was just living with.
 But the woman was so excited about having met Jesus, she got the townsmen so excited, with the word of her testimony, that many went running to see this man at the well.